msays2000/Guides/oracle-object-storage-mount.md

 In this confluence page example we will showcase how to mount Oracle Object Storage buckets as local file system in OCI compute Instance using rclone tool.

+You will also learn how to export the rclone mounts as NFS mount, so that other NFS client can access them.

 ## Step 1 : Install Rclone